 Our Solar Lantern

-In late 2018 Jennifer and I were gifted an MPowered Luci Outdoor 2 inflatable solar lantern.
+In late 2018 Jennifer and I were gifted an MPowered Luci Outdoor 2 (Backcountry, REI) inflatable solar lantern.
 Regardless of the minimal 4.4oz weight, we were reluctant to carry it on backpacking trips.
 However, we soon discovered the joy of having it around the campsite and have found it to be a great addition to our lighting setup.
 Jennifer and I have both been surprised at how much we enjoy having the inflatable lantern inside the tent as well as hanging it off a tree when eating dinner or playing cards.
 We do not carry it on every backpacking trip but love having it on shorter journeys when our packs are naturally lighter or when we intend to have a basecamp.
-It is more common to make friends when we are at the same site several nights in a row and the lantern helps facilitate those friendships.
+It is more common to make friends when we are at the same site several nights in a row and the lantern along with a small deck of cards helps facilitate those friendships.

 The Best Backpacking Lamps